OF THE REGIMENTAL ASSOCIATION

 RIFLES & ROYAL GLOUCESTERSHIRE, BERKSHIRE AND WILTSHIRE REGIMENT

 I would like to make All Members aware that the Regimental HQ (Salisbury) Office in The Wardrobe Regimental Museum is to close wef 16th December 2016.
-It will move to RHQ The Rifles (Salisbury), Peninsula Barracks, Romsey Road, Winchester SO23 8TS over the Christmas Stand Down and is to re-
+It will move to RHQ The Rifles (Salisbury), Peninsula Barracks, Romsey Road, Winchester SO23 8TS It will continue to support the Association from this new location.

 Contact details are:

 As a result of this Move, the Annual Newsletter has been delayed.
 The Office will work on the 2017 Edition during January for publication in March.
 Branches are requested to forward their Notes to reach the Editor by NLT 27th January 2017.
 (August 2017 and still awaited)

 A once only opportunity to obtain a piece of our Glosters/ RGBW silverware or other artefacts of interest.
 This is your opportunity to bid now before any unsold items go on offer to the general public in three months time.
 Once it’s gone it’s gone!